-Take a look at this ad for a chequing account:
+Take a look at the image above, taken from an ad for a chequing account.

 I don’t know about you, but I definitely aim to make smart choices with my money.
 Who doesn’t?
 Here we have an offering of a “Smart Account” which, according to CIBC, is one in which you get unlimited banking for a fee.
 The amount you pay is capped, mind you; but still, there’s a fee.

 Let’s boil this down to a fundamental question: Is it worth it, or smart, as the ad implies, to pay fees for personal banking accounts?